netdata/netdata/packaging/installer/UPDATE.md

 The location of your user configuration files is the path on the `config directory` line in the output of that command.

 Once you have figured this out, look for a file called `.environment` in this directory.
-If it is not there, you used package manager to install netdata and need to update it through that package manager.
-If it is there, check the contents of the file.
+If it is not there, you used a package manager to install Netdata, and need to update it through that package manager.
+If the `.environment` file is present, check the contents of the file.
 If `IS_NETDATA_STATIC_BINARY` is `"yes"`, then you installed using `kickstart-static64.sh`, otherwise you installed using `kickstart.sh`.